On regular and random two-dimensional packing of crosses: Introduction

+Altogether, we have to distinguish strictly three different packing problems: The first one is the question of optimal packing, in an infinitely extended volume or under particular geometrical constraints (e.~g.~\cite{Atkinson2012,Haji2013,Mughal2012,Harth2015,Levay2018,Bautista2018,Meng2020}).
+For convex centro\-symmetric particles, densest packing structures are crystalline \cite{Atkinson2012}.
+In general, however, this state is not reached after compaction of a random ensemble of particles.

+The second problem is the description of externally agitated matter, for example granular ensembles under mechanical vibrations (e.~g.~\cite{Macrae1957,Nowak1997,Remond2006,Rosato2010,Sanchez2015,Walsh2016,Windows-Yule2017}).
+Such a system in a non-perfectly ordered state is able to explore the configuration space.
+Here, the entropy of the individual configurations comes into play.
+In simulations, one can force the system by repeated growth and shrinking of the ensemble \cite{Donev2006}, or by adding Brownian motion \cite{Wojciechowski2004,Martinez2013,Cadotte2016,Hou2020}.
+In many respects, these systems can be considered as analogues of colloidal crystals.
+Container vibrations play the role of thermal fluctuations.
+The individual particles can find some more compact configurations.
+In some of these systems, local order may develop spontaneously.
+For vibrated rods in quasi-2D monolayers, for example, a tetratic local orientational order was discovered in experiments \cite{Sanchez2015}.
+Tetratic order was also reported in simulations of ensembles of densely packed rectangles \cite{Donev2006}, Similar investigations were performed for other shapes such as kite-shaped \cite{Hou2020}, bow-shaped \cite{Martinez2013}, or square \cite{Wojciechowski2004,Walsh2016} particles.

+The third problem is the understanding of the jammed state which is reached in an athermal system when the packing fraction is gradually increased by compaction.
+When the jamming transition has occurred, the system is in equilibrium.
+No further dynamics is considered.
+One important parameter is the space filling $\phi$ (area filling in 2D) at the jamming point.
+In the present study, we will consider the third problem.
+We search for the packing density and structure that characterizes the onset of jamming.

-In two dimensions (2D), packing problems are simpler but nevertheless far from being generally understood.
-A proof of the densest (hexagonal) disk packing with area filling of $\pi/\sqrt{12}\approx 0.9069$ was published by Fejes \cite{Fejes1972}.
-Since the hexagonal lattice optimizes 2D packing locally and globally, filling a plane with disks yields a crystalline structure with few defects that gradually disappear when the system is weakly agitated.
-When moving from disks to more complex shapes like polygons \cite{Xu2017,Zhao2019}, ellipses and dimers \cite{Schreck2010} or rods \cite{Sanchez2015}, complex packing structures are found.
-In most cases, more or less random local arrangements are observed in experiments and simulations and a regular crystalline ground state is not reached.
-For vibrated rods in quasi-2D monolayers, a tetratic local orientational order was discovered \cite{Sanchez2015}.
-A tetratic order was also reported in simulations of ensembles of densely packed rectangular \cite{Donev2006}, kite-shaped \cite{Hou2020}, or square \cite{Wojciechowski2004,Walsh2016} particles.
-For squares, the role of geometrical restrictions was studied numerically \cite{Gurin2016,Bautista2018}.
-More complex non-convex shapes composed of straight or bent segments have been considered in numerical simulations e.~g. in Refs. \cite{Martinez2013,Zheng2017,Marschall2020,Meng2020}.
-In contrast to the many numerical papers, experimental work has been performed only rarely.
+In two dimensions (2D), packing problems are simpler than in 3D but nevertheless far from being generally understood.
+A proof of the densest (hexagonal) disk packing with area filling of $\phi=\pi/\sqrt{12}\approx 0.9069$ was published by Fejes \cite{Fejes1972}.
+Since the hexagonal lattice optimizes 2D packing locally and globally, filling a plane with disks yields an almost crystalline structure with few defects.
+These will gradually disappear when the system is appropriately agitated.